Nuclear anxiety

 Nuclear weapons, such as this Pershing II, have been the cause of worldwide nuclear anxiety during the Cold War.

-Nuclear anxiety, also known as nucleumitophobia, refers to anxiety or even a phobia in the face of a potential future nuclear holocaust, particularly during the Cold War and more recently the Russian invasion of Ukraine.
+Nuclear anxiety, also known as nucleumitophobia, refers to anxiety or even a phobia in the face of a potential future nuclear holocaust, particularly during the Cold War and more recently the Russian invasion of Ukraine and the Israeli-American war with Iran.

 American anthropologist Margaret Mead viewed such anxiety in the 1960s as a violent survivalist impulse that should instead be channeled toward a recognition of the need for peace.
 American psychologist Michael D. Newcomb and others defined "nuclear anxiety" in the 1980s post-détente period, Newcomb developing a psychometric to evaluate it with the Nuclear Attitudes Questionnaire (NAQ) in 1986, although mental effects had been at issue since the start of the Atomic Age.

 The term originates from the Cold War period and has been defined as a "fear of nuclear war and of its consequences".
 It was particularly examined as an issue in child and adolescent psychiatry and much of the research on nuclear anxiety among youth was conducted in the 1980s in many countries.
 Due to the influence of the particular context under which studies were carried out, replicability is difficult if not impossible to verify.
 More recent studies regarding nuclear anxiety in the 21st century are relatively scarce.